 We all know that fruits and vegetables are good for a lot of things – but did you know that inulin can even benefit your memory?
 Or that it can help counter aging effects on your brain?
-A team of scientists are looking into the role prebiotics play in countering various effects in our bodies as we grow older.
-Here’s why you should include more fruits and veggies in your diet.
+Scientists looked into the role prebiotics play in countering various effects of aging.
+Here’s how you can protect your brain and memory, as you grow older.

 When we grow older, so do a lot of the functions and systems of our bodies.
-Time changes our immune system, cardiovascular system and gut microbiota1.
-During middle-age various physiological changes occur, including adaptations that can lead to influence brain function.
-How this happens and why is still a mystery to scientists, but new research is discovering how modifying composition of our gut bugs with a certain diet can lessen inflammation in the brain, and even go so far to affect how our brain ages.
+Time changes our immune system, cardiovascular system, and gut microbiota1.
+During middle age, various physiological changes occur, including adaptations that can lead to influence brain function.
+How this happens and why is still a mystery to scientists, but new research is discovering how modifying the composition of our gut bugs with a certain diet can lessen inflammation in the brain, and even go so far to affect how our brain ages.

 Patients with gastrointestinal conditions that interrupt the gut-brain axis such as Irritable Bowel Syndrome, have a greater risk of dementia